-The third disclosure was received in March 2020 and has not yet been resolved.
-Reprisals No allegations of reprisal were received this year.
+The final two disclosures were received in March 2021 and have not yet been resolved.

+Reprisals

+No allegations of reprisal were received this year.

+Advice

-Advice The Ethics Officer is available to provide confidential advice to employees who are considering making a disclosure of wrongdoing.
+The Ethics Officer is available to provide confidential advice to employees who are considering making a disclosure of wrongdoing.
 Advice is generally given about whether specific circumstances might constitute wrongdoing and about the process that must be followed to make a disclosure.
-During 2019-20, I received 24 requests for advice.
+During 2020-21, I received 26 requests for advice.

+Some Observations on the Disclosure Process

+Last year, I expressed a concern about an aspect of the Public Service Act that, in my view, inhibits employees from disclosing wrongdoing.
+I will repeat that concern.

-Some Observations on the Disclosure Process As described above, the Public Service Act provides a process whereby an employee of the Nunavut public service can report a suspected act of wrongdoing.
-This enhances accountability, integrity and public confidence.
-However, I have observed over the course of my first term as Ethics Officer that the process set out in the Act often inhibits employees from disclosing wrongdoing.
-This is because the Act does not allow for anonymous disclosures.
-Employees must make an initial disclosure to a person in authority within the Government of Nunavut.
+As noted earlier in this report, employees must make an initial disclosure to a person in authority within the Government of Nunavut.
 I believe this is intended to ensure that senior officials remain responsible for their departments or other entities and have the opportunity to make things right.
-However, my observation is that a number of employees who called me for advice about a possible wrongdoing that, on the face of it, seemed credible and concerning did not take the next step and make a formal disclosure.
-In most cases, this was because of a fear of reprisal.
+However, my observation is that a number of employees who call me for advice about a possible wrongdoing that, on the face of it, seems credible and concerning do not take the next step and make a formal disclosure.
+In most cases, this is because of a fear of reprisal.
 I appreciate that the Act contains robust protections from reprisal, with substantial penalties, but the fact remains that the employees of the Nunavut public service work in small communities and even smaller workplaces.
 Making a disclosure takes great courage and entails significant risk both in the workplace and in the community.

 Most jurisdictions in Canada address this concern by giving employees a choice respecting where they direct their disclosure of wrongdoing.
 Most jurisdictions allow employees to make an internal disclosure, as is the case in Nunavut, but also allow employees to skip this step and make the disclosure directly to the relevant independent officer (in Nunavut, the Ethics Officer).
 The independent officer then makes best efforts to protect the identity of the person making the disclosure although, depending on the circumstances, anonymity cannot be guaranteed.

-Although I appreciate that this may risk an increase in frivolous disclosures, I believe that this would be outweighed by the encouragement that would be given to legitimate and serious disclosures.
-I suggest that the Legislative Assembly give serious consideration to the merits of such an approach.
+Although I appreciate that this may risk a small increase in frivolous disclosures, I believe that this would be greatly outweighed by the encouragement that would be given to legitimate and serious disclosures.
+I again suggest that the Legislative Assembly give serious consideration to the merits of such an approach.

 I also note that some Canadian jurisdictions allow their equivalent of the Ethics Officer to investigate allegations of wrongdoing within the public service that are made by someone from outside the public service.
 That is not the case in Nunavut and, when I receive such an inquiry, I am obliged to advise the potential discloser that I have no jurisdiction to look into the matter.
 I suggest that consideration also be given to the merits of this approach.

-National Public Interest Disclosure Group I would like to again express my appreciation to the members of the National Public Interest Disclosure Group.
+National Public Interest Disclosure Group

+I would like to again express my appreciation to the members of the National Public Interest Disclosure Group.
 This informal organization brings together officials from across Canada who have responsibility for public service ethics and whistleblowing.
+The current pandemic has made our customary annual inperson meetings impossible but the Group continues to be an important forum for education and sharing of experiences.

+Conclusion

-The Group meets annually and I attended its annual meeting in September 2019.
-The meeting provides a unique forum for education and networking and I am grateful for the opportunity to share experiences with my colleagues across the country.
-Conclusion These are not normal times.
-However, the work of the public service goes on.
-Indeed, its work has never been as essential and as challenging.
-I am confident that members of the Nunavut public service will rise to the challenge with dedication and vigour.
-I hope (and expect) that instances of wrongdoing will remain rare.
-However, I wish to reassure all members of the Nunavut public service - and all Nunavummiut - that I remain available to investigate allegations of wrongdoing.
-Finally, as I have in the past, I would like to conclude my annual report by expressing my gratitude for the excellent support that I have received over the past year from the senior staff in the Department of Human Resources in carrying out my duties.
-Respectfully submitted, John cn, Jeffrey Schnoor, Q.C.
+As I have in the past, I would like to conclude my annual report by expressing my gratitude for the excellent support that I have received over the past year from the senior staff in the Department of Human Resources in carrying out my duties.

+Respectfully submitted,

+Jeffrey Schnoor, Q.C.
 Ethics Officer